Spyderbat

 Overview

 Spyderbat Nano Agent registration code is a unique alpha-numeric combination that is used to associate the installed Nano Agents with your organization in Spyderbat backend and the data.
-This registration code can only be visible in the Spyderbat UI to the users in your organization with the relevant permissions (check out our article on User Roles nd Permissions for more info).
+This registration code can only be visible in the Spyderbat UI to the users in your organization with the relevant permissions (check out our for more info).

 You may choose to store your organization's Nano Agent Registration Code in the AWS Secrets Manager, to facilitate the use of automation for agent deployment or to adhere to required internal processes, in which case you will need to follow the steps below.